Jesse Ryder sentenced for drink driving in Napier

 Documents show he recorded a breath alcohol reading of 873 micrograms per litre of breath, which is more than triple the 250mcg limit.

-The 35-year-old appeared in Napier District Court this morning, where Judge Bridget Mackintosh sentenced him to nine months superivison and ordered him to undertake alcohol and drug treatment counselling.
+The 35-year-old appeared in Napier District Court this morning, where Judge Bridget Mackintosh sentenced him to nine months supervision and ordered him to undertake alcohol and drug treatment counselling.

 Judge Mackintosh said he had been "candid" about how much he had drank after he mounted a curb in his car outside a Taradale bar.

-He was also banned from driving for 28 days, but could apply for interlock licence at a later stage.
+He was also banned from driving for 28 days, but could apply for interlock device licence at a later stage.

-He has no prior drink-driving conviction.
+He has no prior drink-driving convictions.

 The burly ex-international remains active in Hawke's Bay club cricket as a player-coach for Napier Tech Old Boys.